-If you don't have your copy of the Provider & Pharmacy Directory, you can request a copy from Member Services.
+If you don't have your copy of the Provider & Pharmacy Directory, you can request a copy (electronically or in hardcopy form) from Member Services.
+Requests for hard copy Provider & Pharmacy Directories will be mailed to you within three business days.
 You may ask Member Services for more information about our network providers, including their qualifications, medical school attended, residency completion, and board certification.
 Both Member Services and the website can give you the most up-to-date information about changes in our network providers.